-The Investment Banking Group (IBG) generated revenues of Php 149 million in 2023, a 35% year-on-year increase from its revenues of Php 110 million in 2022.
-In addition to its banner year, two IBG transactions were recognized by Alpha Southeast Asia in the publication's 2023 Best Deals & Solutions Awards: the Php 60 billion San Miguel Corporation Fixed Rate Bonds as "Best Local Currency Bond Deal"; and the Php 100 billion MRT-7 Project Finance Facility as "Best Public-Private Project (PPP) & Blended Financing Infrastructure Deal".
-BankCom's investment banking business has shown to be in full swing demonstrated by a significant increase in capital raising transactions spearheaded and participated in compared to the previous year.
+The Investment Banking Group (IBG) generated more fee revenues of Php149 million in 2023, up from Php110 million in 2022, to posting a year-on-year growth of 35%.
+Adding to its banner year, were two IBG transactions recognized by Alpha Southeast Asia in the publication's 2023 Best Deals & Solutions Awards: the Php60 billion San Miguel Corporation Fixed Rate Bonds as Best Local Currency Bond Deal and the Php100 billion MRT-7 Project Finance Facility as Best Public-Private Project (PPP) & Blended Financing Infrastructure Deal.
+BankCom's investment banking business has shown to be in full swing as the number of capital raising transactions it has spearheaded and participated in increased significantly from the prior year.